Tylxr/tylxr/README.md

 ## Hi there 👋
 I'm Tyler, a Full Stack Software Developer based in Suffolk, UK.

-#### Current Personal Project 🙇‍♂️
-'Twitter Clone' is a narrowly scoped project I decided to start building as an excuse to design a scalable, distributed system that's over-engineered for its intended purpose. 🙃 As there are no actual requirements, the design is purposely only scalable to a point and it's tuned to work with low-medium traffic out of the box, despite having the extensibility to handle more!
-It's just for fun. 😊

-Feel free to browse the code if you're interested.

 <!--
 **Tylxr/tylxr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.